joelmontuya/dip-devops-2025-project/README.md

 ### Submitted by: Joel Albert Montuya

-# Servie: Books Catalog API
+# Service: Books Catalog API

 ### Project Overview:
   <p> This project aims to design, develop, and deploy a book catalog management backend service.
 The service is implemented using the Django framework, ensuring structured and RESTful endpoints.
 Additionally, it adopts a DevOps-oriented development cycle, encompassing containerization, automated testing, and deployment of the service. </p>